People hate AI, but they love using it . Here's to Super Bowl ads

 “Claude’s ad has done a good job of stoking conversations and controversy online, but the ad does not test well among general population audiences with confusion around the message and execution,” said Sammi Scharninghausen, brand analyst at iSpot.
 “WTF is a common emotional signal for the AI category in general, so these companies need to work hard at delivering a clear message and strong storytelling that ties to the brand in order to connect with broad audiences”.

-But I am going to repeat myself, mission accomplished in the sense that Mom and Dad now know Claude exists.
-That thousands of influencers on the web talked about Claude, including people like Scott Galloway.
+But, as I said, Anthropic has accomplished their mission in the sense that Mom and Dad now know Claude exists.
+Thousands of influencers on the web started talking about Claude, including people like Scott Galloway.
 But again, no normalo saw the ad at Super Bowl and installed Claude.
 No one.
+Maybe that was never the point.